khsrali/LTB-Symm/docs/source/home.rst

 And possible outputs are:
-    * Bands structure,
+    * Bands structure
-    * Density of States,
+    * Density of States
-    * Check topological symmetries of wave functions.
+    * Check topological symmetries of wave functions
     * Shape of the wavefunction